Competition

 Law is not proof that the person has failed to comply with that requirement.

-in proceedings where it is alleged that a person has failed to comply with a
+where it is alleged that a person has failed to comply with a requirement of

 (a) proof